aws-samples/karpenter-blueprints/blueprints/graviton/README.md

 You should see something similar to this:

 ```
 NAME                                              STATUS   ROLES    AGE    VERSION               CAPACITY-TYPE
-ip-10-0-87-181.eu-west-2.compute.internal   Ready    <none>   114s   v1.33.0-eks-802817d   on-demand       c6g.xlarge      default    eu-west-2b
+ip-xxx-xxx-xxx-xxx.eu-west-2.compute.internal     Ready    <none>   3m23s   v1.33.0-eks-802817d   on-demand       c6g.xlarge      default    eu-west-2a
+ip-xxx-xxx-xxx-xxx.eu-west-2.compute.internal   Ready    <none>   77s     v1.33.0-eks-802817d     spot            c7gd.xlarge     default    eu-west-2c
 ```

-Notice that now Karpenter decided to launch a `c6g.2xlarge` Spot instance because the workload and the NodePool support both pricing models, and the one that has a better price at this moment was a Graviton Spot instance.
+Notice that now Karpenter decided to launch a `c7g.xlarge` Spot instance because the workload and the NodePool support both pricing models, and the one that has a better price at this moment was a Graviton Spot instance.

 ## Cleanup